department-of-veterans-affairs/va.gov-team/products/health-care/checkin/sprints/sprint-goals.md

     - ✔️ 🟥 [Update Product Artifacts for Release](https://github.com/department-of-veterans-affairs/va.gov-team/issues/74024)
     - ✔️ 🟩 [Test E2E with VeText Team](https://github.com/department-of-veterans-affairs/va.gov-team/issues/80242)
         - 🟩 How will we make this available to only certain Pilot sites?
-    - 🟪 Schedule Staging Review
+    - ~🟪 Schedule Staging Review~
+        - Not ready yet
-    - 🟩 Schedule Infrasturcture, Security Readiness Review
+    - ~🟩 Schedule Infrasturcture, Security Readiness Review~
+        - Not ready yet
     - ✔️ 🟥🟪 Find out from Kristen about timing of pilot and pilot site(s)
         - Email sent to ask; CIE will do a demo at the Aug 6 BTSSS Working session and will discuss release plan there
 - **Medication Wording for Appointments - Pre-Check-in**